Polypyrrole: Synthesis

 The polymerization and p-doping can also be effected electrochemically.
 The resulting conductive polymer are peeled off of the anode.
 Cyclic voltammetry and chronocoulometry methods can be used for electrochemical synthesis of polypyrrole.

+Most recent micro and nano droplet researches have been conducted in the synthesis of polypyrrole microstructures using various fluid templates formed on different solid surfaces.

 Properties

 Films of PPy are yellow but darken in the air due to some oxidation.
 Doped films are blue or black depending on the degree of polymerization and film thickness.
 They are amorphous, showing only weak diffraction.
 PPy is described as "quasi-unidimensional" vs one-dimensional since there is some crosslinking and chain hopping.
 Undoped and doped films are insoluble in solvents but swellable.
 Doping makes the materials brittle.
 They are stable in the air up to 150 °C at which temperature the dopant starts to evolve (e.g., as HCl).

-PPy is an insulator, but its oxidized derivatives are good electrical conductors.
-The conductivity of the material depends on the conditions and reagents used in the oxidation.
-Conductivities range from 2 to 100 S/cm.
-Higher conductivities are associated with larger anions, such as tosylate.
 Doping the polymer requires that the material swell to accommodate the charge-compensating anions.
 The physical changes associated with this charging and discharging have been discussed as a form of artificial muscle.
 The surface of polypyrrole films present fractal properties and ionic diffusion through them show anomalous diffusion pattern.